Help us improve

-Translates PRD intent, roadmaps, or product discussions into implementation-ready capability plans that expose constraints, invariants, interfaces, and unresolved decisions for multi-service work.
+Translates PRD intent, roadmap items, or product discussions into implementation-ready capability plans exposing constraints, invariants, interfaces, and unresolved decisions before multi-service work.

 This skill turns product intent into explicit engineering constraints.